okirch/susetest/doc/first_steps.md

 The main goal of this, is to improve the susetest_core api.
 One important choice by creating this api, was the design.
 Susetest_api is on top of susetest_core.
-THi imply: susetest_api doesn't change the stable basic design, and is optional to susetest.
+This  imply following: susetest_api doesn't change the stable basic design of the core api: it is optional to susetest core api.
 So no regression is added, because this are two linux stand-alone tools.

-In future, we can integrate some functions of susetest_api to susetest_core, if this are really advantagous for the nodes and are nodes methods.
+In future, we can integrate some functions from susetest_api to susetest_core, if this are really advantagous for the nodes and are nodes methods, and we have some unit-testing automation for this functions. (see how-to-contribute).

 the susetest_core api is here: https://github.com/okirch/susetest/blob/master/susetest/python/susetest.py